 By Pontryagin duality, we conclude that $\Db(R-\LC_C)\rightarrow \Db(R-\LC)\rightarrow \Db(R-\LC/R-\LC_C)$ is a Verdier localization as well. \end{proof}

 Let $R-\LC_{D, \textrm{noeth}}$ be the full subcategory of $R-\LC_{D}$ consisting of those objects whose underlying modules are noetherian.
-It is shown in \cite{HenrardVanRoosmalen19} that $R-\LC_{D, \textrm{noeth}}$ is an abelian right percolating subcategory of $R-\LC$.
+It is shown in \cite{HenrardvanRoosmalen19} that $R-\LC_{D, \textrm{noeth}}$ is a deflation-percolating subcategory of $R-\LC$.
 Similar to the above results, we find the following proposition.

 \begin{proposition} There is a Verdier localization sequence:

 \end{proposition}